Vishnu-yes/ArchVim/README.md

 ## 🎯 What is ArchVim?

+**Arch Vim is fully made on Termux and is for all Architectures , Is actualy maintained with the Help of Claude(mostly) and Chatgpt(Partly)**
 **ArchVim** transforms Neovim into a complete IDE experience while maintaining terminal-level speed and elegance.
-Inspired by the **Arch Linux philosophy** of simplicity and user control, ArchVim delivers power without complexity.
+Inspired By Vim Nvim Linux and Termux!

 > 💡 **"Almost all IDE functionality using just commands and the spacebar."**